Key statistics for small cell lung cancer

-Most lung cancer statistics include both small cell and non-small cell lung cancers.
-In general, small cell lung cancer accounts for about 10% to 15% of all lung cancers.
+Most lung cancer statistics include both small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
+In general, SCLC accounts for about 10% to 15% of all lung cancers.

-The American Cancer Society’s estimates for lung cancer (including both small cell and non-small cell) in the United States for 2013 are:
+The American Cancer Society’s estimates for lung cancer (including both small cell and non-small cell) in the United States for 2016 are:

-- About 228,190 new cases of lung cancer (118,080 in men and 110,110 among women)
+- About 224,390 new cases of lung cancer (117,920 in men and 106,470 in women)

-Lung cancer is by far the leading cause of cancer death among both men and women.
-Each year, more people die of lung cancer than of colon, breast, and prostate cancers combined.
+Lung cancer is by far the leading cause of cancer death among both men and women accounting for about 1 out of 4 cancer deaths.
+Each year, more people die of lung cancer than from colon, breast, and prostate cancers combined.

-In contrast, black men are about 15% less likely to develop small cell lung cancer than are white men, and the risk is about 30% lower in black women than in white women.
+- Despite their overall risk of lung cancer being higher, black men are about 15% less likely to develop SCLC than are white men, and the risk is about 30% lower in black women than in white women.

-Statistics on survival in people with lung cancer vary depending on the stage (extent) of the cancer when it is diagnosed.
-Survival statistics based on the stage of the cancer are discussed in the section “Small cell lung cancer survival rates by stage”
+Statistics on survival in people with SCLC vary depending on the stage (extent) of the cancer when it is diagnosed.
+For survival statistics based on the stage of the cancer, see Small cell lung cancer survival rates, by stage.

-Last Medical Review: 06/06/2013
+Last Medical Review: 02/22/2016

-Last Revised: 06/06/2013
+Last Revised: 02/26/2016